Skip to content

 • body provides a request body.
 It may be:

-• null for requests that don't have a request body,
+• null for requests that do not have a request body,

 • a Buffer sent as-is,